MALLI7622/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
 These are implemented in C++ and Python.
-I had used printf and scanf in C++ because of faster execution
+I'm using, because printf and scanf in C++ because of faster execution